 \section{Conclusion}

-In conclusion, we demonstrated that evaluating the models' median performance is insufficient to fully characterize the models' effectiveness under varying conditions.
-High $P_{95}$ gaze prediction error can lead to frustration for difficult subjects.
-Prediction performance is obviously influenced by the model applied.
-A model with strong average performance may still perform poorly in edge cases.
-A model with strong prediction performance across fixations can be less successful when it comes to post-saccadic periods.
-Therefore, the particular needs and constraints of the application must guide the selection of the gaze prediction algorithm for real-time use.
+We have demonstrated that median performance metrics are insufficient to fully characterize model robustness under varying conditions.
+High $P_{95}$ errors represent critical failure points that significantly degrade the user experience for subjects with variable gaze patterns, as poor reliability is often masked by strong median results.
+Strong performance during fixations does not necessarily translate to success during post-saccadic intervals, highlighting a critical trade-off in model selection.
+Therefore, application-specific constraints and needs must guide the selection of gaze prediction algorithms for real-time use.